 - No Website or Social Media Presence?
 You need a professionally designed website and use social media so that potential customers can easily find your business.
 It’s one of the most effective and affordable ways to market your business.?

 - Poor or Dysfunctional Management?
 Lack of management skills result in confusion, conflict, low morale, and eventually reduced productivity and profitability.
 Adding fighting partners and discontent relatives in the mix and your business have real problems.

 - Lack of Leadership failure?
 Poor leadership and the inability to learn from previous mistakes can result in failure.
 It might be that you are unaware of your own mistakes, but the result is the same.
 You need to make the right decisions most of the time.

 - Not Managing Information?
 Information is the key to know what is happening in your business environment and in your business.
 It could be time consuming and challenging, however, un-informed decisions can have serious business implications.

 - Not Managing Time?
-Prioritize, schedule and spend your time wisely.
+Prioritize, schedule, and spend your time wisely.
 Make sure that things get done on time.
 Don’t postpone tasks that you don’t enjoy.
-Avoid be so involved in the daily running of the business that you have no time for reflection and planning.
+Avoid being so involved in the daily running of the business that you have no time for reflection and planning.

 - Operational Inefficiencies?
 Be able to identify and track inefficiencies in processes and problems in utilization of resources.
 It is essential that all major processes are properly streamlined/documented and operating practices/procedures are in place.